planttheidea/crio/API.md

     * Get unique hash of array
 * isFrozen *returns boolean*
     * Is the crio array in a frozen state
+* mutate *accepts callback function, returns any*
+   * Callback function accepts two parameters: mutated (plain JS) array, and the original CrioArray
+   * Whatever you return in the callback is what is returned, or if you return nothing it returns the original CrioArray
 * set *accepts number/array, returns CrioArray*
     * Set value at index of *keys*, or if an array sets deeply nested object (will create if does not exist)
     * Returns new crio array with values post-set